ApsaraDB/PolarDB-Hands-On/PolarDB-PG/Ganos/Polardb-PG-Ganos-Vector-Pyramid.md

 ![image.png](./assets/view_2.png)
 ![image.png](./assets/view_3.png)

-We can see the published building layer on the satellite map.
+We can see the published building layer on the map.